 "Between Sneijder and Pastore, I'd rather have Sneijder.
 He's the best there is, in my opinion," Moratti told reporters.

 "Too much has already been said about this.
 I have an excellent relationship with the lad and when Wesley returns he'll provide added value."

-The 28-year-old Sneijder has not featured for Inter since September 26 due to a an ongoing contract dispute, and the Netherlands international stressed earlier this week that he has no intention of accept inga significant pay cut and sign a new deal.
+The 28-year-old Sneijder has not featured for Inter since September 26 due to a an ongoing contract dispute and the Netherlands international has stressed that he has no intention of accepting significant pay cut and sign a new deal.